wp-plugins/dashboard-widget-manager/readme.txt

 **Version 1.2.0**

 * Store dashboard widgets options on a per-user basis.
 Now you and all of your fellow administrators can have seperate widget options.
-Non-administrators will see the configuration of the last person to update (I couldn't think of a better solution).
+Non-administrators will see the configuration of the last person to update.
+This how WordPress does it on it's own and I couldn't think of a better solution.

 **Version 1.1.0**